dvadell/angelweb/forecasting/README.md

 ## Testing

-Tests for the forecasting microservice are written using `pytest` and can be run within the Docker environment.
+Tests for the forecasting microservice are written using `pytest` and are located in the `tests/` directory.

 1.  **Ensure the service image is built**: